-8 Rafał Czachor, "Współpraca Sądu Konstytucyjnego Federacji Rosyjskiej z Europejskim Trybunałem Praw Człowieka w latach 1998-2022" Prawo i Więź, No. 3 (2024).
+Rafał Czachor, "Współpraca Sądu Konstytucyjnego Federacji Rosyjskiej z Europejskim Trybunałem Praw Człowieka w latach 1998-2022" Prawo i Więź, No. 3 (2024).

-9 CVCE, Protocol on the Statute of the Court of Justice of the European Coal and Steel Community (18 April 1951) - consolidated version 1997 (Luxembourg: Consolidation CVCE, 1997).
+&lt;sup>10 CVCE, Protocol on the Statute of the Court of Justice of the European Coal and Steel Community (18 April 1951) - consolidated version 1997 (Luxembourg: Consolidation CVCE, 1997).

-10 Judgment of the Court from 28.06.1955, case ref.
+&lt;sup>11 Judgment of the Court from 28.06.1955, case ref.
 5-55, Associazione Industrie Siderurgiche Italiane (ASSIDER) v.
 High Authority of the European Coal and Steel Community.

-an awareness of the need to accept supranational law and to determine the format of its coexistence with national law.
-As Karen Alter has rightly written, "Legal integration is not simply the issuing of legal decisions, which create new doctrine, but more importantly the acceptance of this jurisprudence within national legal systems and by national politicians".
-[11] For example, in Poland, as one of the central countries of the European Union, the courts, with their means and procedures of evidence, have been evolving since the 16th century.
+enforcement and legal understanding within the Community.
+In other words, these activities ensured the establishment and development of legal integration.
+We believe that legal integration is the basis for political and economic integration, as discussed by Schuman and other ideologists of a united Europe.
+It was not enough to proclaim common goals, common guidelines for several countries.
+It was not even enough to develop implementation mechanisms, primarily institutional, procedural and financial.
+It was important to create a common environment that would contribute to an awareness of the need to accept supranational law and to determine the format of its coexistence with national law.
+As Karen Alter has rightly written, "Legal integration is not simply the issuing of legal decisions, which create new doctrine, but more importantly the acceptance of this jurisprudence within national legal systems and by national politicians".[12]
+For example, in Poland, as one of the central countries of the European Union, the courts, with their means and procedures of evidence, have been evolving since the 16th century.
 Developed mainly in the practice of the courts of Małopolska, the judicial process gradually evolved under the influence of the Sejm constitutions.
-The most relevant in this regard was the reform of the court procedure, which directly affected the functioning of the justice system and contributed to the effective implementation of EU law.
-[12]
+The most relevant in this regard was the reform of the court procedure, which directly affected the functioning of the justice system and contributed to the effective implementation of EU law.[13]